jamesrp/notes/cube-archetypes.md

 [My cube](http://www.cubetutor.com/viewcube/4642).
 Pretty standard.

+While thinking about cube archetypes a few months ago, I started to wonder if cube is a sustainable format when played with experienced players.
+I've mostly played with a mix of about 4 cubers and 4 new players, so my strategy has been to draft a proactive broken deck without much interaction, and see if it gets there.
+New players tend to draft good cards in two colors (e.g. GW with Hero of Bladehold and similar cards), but without a plan other than winning with creatures.
+Broken decks tend to prey on these decks.

+But, I hope that a more sustainable metagame exists when played with cube aficionados, so I'm writing up what I think the good cube archetypes are to flesh out these thoughts.

 ## White
 White has strong aggro support (lots of cheap creatures), specifically, token generation and mass pump.
 It also has powerful removal options, sweepers,